Notices & News

 • Other factors pertinent to the cost of the University’s operations and programs of study.

-Individuals are invited to submit written comments about the proposed increase via email to Board Secretary Ginette Brown at gbrown36@tnstate.edu or by mail to Tennessee State University, Office of the General Counsel and Board Secretary, Suite 260, 3500 John A. Merritt Blvd., Nashville, TN 37209.
-All comments must be received by April 30, 2025, at 12:00 p.m.
+Individuals are invited to submit written comments about the proposed increase via email to the Board Secretary Ginette Brown (gbrown36@tnstate.edu), or by mail to Tennessee State University, Office of the General Counsel and Board Secretary, Suite 260, 3500 John A. Merritt Blvd., Nashville, TN 37209.
+All comments must be received by June 11, 2025, at 12:00 p.m.
 CT.

 Seal